Essential B2B content marketing trends

 Communications are inherently more trustworthy when they originate from an individual, not their employer.

-With the engagement of global employees at 13%, finding key employees to champion their employer through their online networks, not only impacts workplace culture, but it can help attract attention from other SMEs and can even help build up a brand.
+With the engagement of global employees at 13 percent, finding key employees to champion their employer through their online networks, not only impacts workplace culture, but it can help attract attention from other SMEs and can even help build up a brand.

 In a digital marketplace, engaged employees are a significant asset.
 Leveraging the power of their social networks, employees can help a brand magnify their presence and enhance their reputation as a great employer at times, with greater more genuine influence.